Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 We've improved a metabolic management system, named **Ribozyme-Assisted Polycistronic co-expression (pRAP) system**[^1].
 This improvement allows for the simultaneous expression of multiple proteins by inserting all B.HOME CDS sequences into pRAP.
 Our Software [RAP](/software/) leverages enzyme $k_{cat}$ values to design varying RBS strengths, thereby controlling the initial translation rates of metabolism-related enzymes.
 This fine-tuning capability enables the modulation of *Escherichia coli*'s metabolic flux, reducing metabolic stress.

-A pRAP module consists of four components arranged from the 5' to the 3' end: a twister ribozyme, RBS, CDS, and a stem-loop structure.
+A pRAP module consists of four components arranged from the 5' to the 3' end: a Twister ribozyme, RBS, CDS, and a stem-loop structure.

-The twister ribozyme, an RNA molecule capable of self-cleavage at specific sites[^2][^3], is strategically incorporated between coding CDSs within a polycistron.
+The Twister ribozyme, an RNA molecule capable of self-cleavage at specific sites[^2][^3], is strategically incorporated between coding CDSs within a polycistron.
 This ribozyme efficiently cleaves the polycistronic mRNA transcript, transforming it into individual mono-cistrons.
 This process eliminates inter-cistron interactions, ensuring comparable translation initiation rates for each mono-cistron.

 What's more, to protect the mono-cistron mRNA from degradation, a stem-loop structure is placed at the 3' end of the CDSs[^1].